ingxfm/ingxfm.github.io/content/en/blog/tail_linux_ubuntu.md

 # Conclusion

-The command "tail" is useful for checking text in linux and for monitoring log files.
+The command "tail" is useful for checking text in Linux and for monitoring log files.
 The bad news is that we cannot monitor all log files with tail, though.
 Since the inception of systemd, many log files are now binaries, which tail cannot read.
 For that kind of logs, we need to use journalctl.
 Soon, I will write about that one.

+Iubilate!